 - 47. All decisions made by a professional accountant are likely to have an impact on others, as well as on the professional accountant themselves.
-Professional accountants may need to demonstrate ethical courage when making decisions in accordance with the fundamental principles set out in the IFAC Code of Ethics.
+Professional accountants may need to demonstrate ethical courage when making decisions in accordance with the fundamental principles set out in the IESBA Code.
 For example, "whistle-blowing" may lead to serious consequences for individuals and organizations. - 48.
-Professional accountants and students develop ethical courage as they observe the decisions of others made in accordance with the fundamental principles of the IFAC Code of Ethics.
+Professional accountants and students develop ethical courage as they observe the decisions of others made in accordance with the fundamental principles of the IESBA Code.
 IFAC member bodies can work with employers, mentors and others to highlight examples of ethical courage, and bring this to the attention of students and professional accountants during pre- and post-qualification accounting education programs.
 This could include the development of case studies, and/or discussions with mentors and superiors to explore ethical issues and dilemmas.